Waste isn't waste until you waste it!

 Our mission is to promote backyard composting as an easy, cost-effective way to divert residential organic waste from landfills.

-Our model for backyard composting cost municipalities 70 cents per year per household, less than a single residential trash pickup.
-Residents invest $2 per year and Backyard Composting invests 70 cents in grant funds per year.
-(Amounts are 10-year average costs.)
+Our model for backyard composting costs municipalities $1.60 per year per household, around the cost of a single-day residential trash pickup.
+Residents invest $2 per year.
+(Amounts are average cost per year over 10 years —the length of the warranty.)

-Our conservative estimate is an average of 500 pounds of organic waste — food scraps, soiled paper and other organics — will be composted per bin.
+Our conservative estimate is that an average of 500 pounds of organic waste — food scraps, soiled paper, and other organics — will be composted per bin.

-At current tipping fees around $59 per ton (in our area), for the 70 cents invested each year the municipality will save $14.75 in tipping fees each year.
-Resident’s $2 investment will result in huge food waste savings plus up to $50 of high-quality compost each year compared with purchase at their local big box or garden store.
+At current tipping fees of around $70 per ton (in our area), for the $1.60 invested each year, the municipality will save $17.50 in tipping fees each year.
+The Resident’s $2 investment will result in huge food waste savings plus up to $50 of high-quality compost each year compared with purchasing at their local big box or garden store.
 These are outstanding returns on investment.

 We just take the compostable items out to the backyard compost bin and we’re done.
 Nature does the rest.
 In 3 to 6 months we have black gold to amend the soil in our gardens and mulch around bushes and trees.
 The soil will hold much more water for plants and reduce runoff.

 We also support community composting projects.
 Contact us for details.

 Drawdown: Practical Ideas to Reduce Your Carbon Footprint & Save Thousands of Dollars